These 5 Best Abs Exercises

 Many ab exercises aren’t the same.
 Many of them are just wasteful use of your time.

-A study was done in one of the major universities in southern California about activity results garnered by popular core training.
+A study was done in one of the significant universities in southern California about activity results garnered by popular core training.

 Here’s how they stack up with our other favorite (and least favorite) ab exercises.